National Green Tribunal Act, 2010: Origin

 During the summit of United Nations Conference on Environment and Development in June 1992, India vowed the participating states to provide judicial and administrative remedies to the victims of the pollutants and other environmental damage.

 There lie many reasons behind the setting up of this tribunal.
 After India's move with carbon credits, such tribunal may play a vital role in ensuring the control of emissions and maintaining the desired levels.
 This is the first body of its kind that is required by its parent statute to apply the polluter pays principle and the principle of sustainable development.

 India is the third country following Australia and New Zealand to have such a system.

 Delhi Pollution Control Committee (DPCC) works under the act of (NGT).

 Structure

-The five regional benches are at New Delhi (North), Pune (West), Bhopal (Central), Chennai (South) and Kolkata (East).
+The five regional benches are at New Delhi (North), Mumbai (West), Bhopal (Central), Chennai (South) and Kolkata (East).
 Each Bench has a specified geographical jurisdiction in a region.
 Further, a mechanism for circuit benches is also available.
 For example, the Southern Zone bench, which is based in Chennai, can decide to have sittings in other places like Bangalore or Hyderabad.